tarikum3/schedularApp/README.md

 Scheduler Application
 Overview
-This is a Next.js-based scheduling application with a comprehensive feature set for managing appointments, user authentication, and data visualization.
+This is a Next.js-based scheduling application with a comprehensive feature set for managing appointments, meeting, and personal schedule.
 The application utilizes modern React libraries and integrates with various backend services.

 Key Features
 Core Functionality